squidfunk/mkdocs-material/docs/plugins/meta.md

 └─ mkdocs.yml
 ```

-In metadata, lists and dictionaries are recursively merged, which means you can
+When defining metadata, lists and dictionaries are recursively merged, which
-append values to a list and add or set specific properties in a dictionary on
+means you can append values to a list and add or set specific properties in a
-arbitrary levels.
+dictionary on arbitrary levels.

 ### When to use it